lemon24/reader/docs/guide.rst

 *names* starting with ``.reader.`` and ``.plugin.`` are *reserved*.
 This applies to the following names:

-* tags
-* metadata keys
+* tag keys
-* the top-level keys of dict metadata values
+* the top-level keys of dict tag values

 Currently, there are no *reader*-reserved names;
 new ones will be documented here.